 In the process of rapid urbanization in China, more and more challenges and opportunities are at hand.
 As we discuss the creativity-driven changes in consumption, industrial and cultural upgrade, we should realize that it is never a simple issue that single factor change can lead to a qualitative change in the industry.
 Each element constituting urban structure: education, consumption, manufacturing, space, culture and policy interact with each other.
 To understand the law, we attempt to put the best creative thinking in the world into the necessary parts of urban development, observe and obtain the phenomena and opportunities inspired by it: the upgrade of supply and demand, the awakening of cultural awareness, the update of urban form, etc. These changes provide the raw materials and kinetic energy for the construction of the future city, which inevitably contains unlimited business opportunities.

-The Global Performance Studio will also travel back to Russia later in the year to create and showcase new work in the Art Prospect Festival.
+The Global Performance Studio will travel again to St. Petersburg, Russia later in the year to create and showcase new work in the Art Prospect Festival.
 Tom Pearson and Marissa Nielsen-Pincus (Associate Artistic Director of Third Rail Projects) were recently awarded Back Apartment Residency Fellowships from CEC Artslink to collaborate with local Russian artists in Saint Petersburg in August and September.

 More Information Coming Soon!

 Third Rail Projects International, with CEC Artslink, presents the first official project of the Global Performance Studio , March 6-30, 2016 in St. Petersburg, Russia with workshops, discussions, and performances in site-specific & immersive theater.